-In years past, I might have disagreed with someone about defense spending, foreign policy, abortion, environmental concerns, or a host of other issues.
-After the election, I was able to put it all behind me and get back to normal.
-I’d bear the burden of a president I didn’t like, once famously making good on a vow to not cut my hair for four years until another Democrat was back in the White House.
+In years past I might have disagreed with someone about defense spending, foreign policy, abortion, environmental concerns or a host of other issues.
+But after the election, I was able to put it all behind me and get back to normal.
+I’d bear the burden of a president I didn’t like, once famously making good on a vow to not cut my hair for the four years of George W. Bush’s second term and until a Democrat was back in the White House.

-- Speaks about our mothers, wives and daughters in the vilest language of a sexual predator, how do we then get back to normal?
+- Speaks about our mothers, wives and daughters in the vilest language of a sexual predator . . . how then do we get back to normal?

-You Trump supporters have been unmasked; I know what you stand for.
+You Trump supporters have been unmasked.
+I know what you stand for.

-Why would I want to maintain an association with a woman who supported the candidacy of a guy who fueled the racist birther travesty against President Obama, solely because he’s a black man?
+Why would I want to maintain an association with a woman who supports the candidacy of Donald Trump, a guy who fueled the racist birther travesty against President Barack Obama solely because he’s a black man?

 These aren’t mere political differences.
 This isn’t mere Democrat vs. Republican.
-These people backing Trump, who ignore freely disseminated and fact-checked mountains of material exposing him as the charlatan he is, are wrapping themselves in the flag while pushing an agenda that is the antithesis of the values on which this nation was founded.
+These people backing Trump, who ignore freely disseminated and fact-checked mountains of material exposing him as the charlatan he is are wrapping themselves in the flag while pushing an agenda that is the antithesis of the values on which this nation was founded.

-How can I sit down to Thanksgiving dinner with a guy who openly supported a man who would grab my wife, daughters and granddaughters “by the pussy,” and who relentlessly demeans women everywhere in thought and deed?
+How can I sit down to Thanksgiving dinner with a guy who supported a man who would grab my wife, daughters and granddaughters “by the pussy,” and relentlessly demeans women everywhere in thought and deed?

 Can you do it?